ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation, called a margin.
 Surgery may also be called a resection.
 It is the main treatment for most people with thyroid cancer.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Depending on the size of the thyroid nodule, common surgical options include:

 Lobectomy.
-This surgery removes the thyroid gland’s lobe with the cancerous nodule.
+This surgery removes the lobe of the thyroid gland with the cancerous nodule.

 Near-total thyroidectomy.
-Also called subtotal thyroidectomy, this is surgery to remove all but a small part of the thyroid gland.
+Also called subtotal thyroidectomy, this is surgery to removes most of the thyroid gland.
+A small amount of thyroid tissue remains.

 Total thyroidectomy.
 This surgery removes the entire thyroid gland.